realm/realm-dart/README.md

 ## Environment setup for Realm Dart

-* Supported platforms are Windows, Mac and Linux.
+* The Realm Dart Standalone SDK supports the platforms Windows, Mac and Linux.

 * Dart SDK ^2.17.5